preames/public-notes/deref+nofree.rst

 * A deref attribute on a function parameter will imply that the memory is dereferenceable for a specified number of bytes at the instant the function call occurs.
 * A deref attribute on a function return will imply that the memory is dereferenceable at the moment of return.

-* We will then use the point in time fact combined with other information to drive inference of the global facts.
-See below for a sampling of inference rules.
+We will then use the point in time fact combined with other information to drive inference of the global facts.
+While in principle we may loose optimization potential, we believe this is sufficient to infer the global facts in all practical cases we care about.

-Inference cases:
+Sample inference cases:

 * A deref(N) argument to a function with the nofree and nosync function attribute is known to be globally dereferenceable within the scope of the function call.
 We need the nosync to ensure that no other thread is freeing the memory on behalf of the callee in a coordinated manner.
-* A deref argument to a function in a module with the "gc.abstract-model" flag is known to be globally dereferenceable as the program globally can not contain deallocation.
-(Until after lowering at which point the flag is removed.)
+* A deref argument to a function with a garbage collector which guarantees collection occurs only at explicit safepoints and uses the gc.statepoint infrastructure, is known to be globally dereferenceable if there are no calls to gc.statepoint anywhere in the module.
 * An argument with the attributes deref(N), noalias, and nofree is known to be globally dereferenceable within the scope of the function call.
 This relies on the fact that free is modeled as writing to the memory freed, and thus noalias ensures there is no other argument which can be freed.
 (See discussion below.)

 The items above are described in terms of deref(N) for ease of description.
 The other attributes are handle analogously.